redanaku667/redanaku667.github.io/README.md

 # Velkommen!

-This is the personal site for Redanaku667, also known as Cameron!
+This is the personal site for Redanaku667, also known as Red!
 Many things may be discussed here, but more than likely it will be used as a way to advertise her various projects.

 # Youtube Channel

-You can find Cameron on Youtube by searching "@redanaku667" in the search bar.
+You can find Red on Youtube by searching "@redanaku667" in the search bar.

 # Social Media